vyapp/vy/BOOK.md

 In order to use PDB mode it is needed to create areavi instances and setting them as output targets for the debugger process.
 Consider the basic python application shown below.

-Create the following dir.
+Create the following dir:

 ~~~
 mkdir mytest
 cd mytest
 ~~~

-Then put the two files below inside mytest folder.
+Then put the two files below inside mytest folder:

 ~~~python
 # alpha.py